Print Ready Artwork Checklist:

 Creating the print data in the CMYK colour space is therefore important in avoiding any possible colour deviations.
 The CMYK colour space is different to the RGB (red, green and blue) colour space.
 RGB is the colour space used on screens (for more info on this, check out our blog post: RGB vs CMYK.
 What is the Difference?).
-These digital images set-up in RGB, for example, are converted to CMYK in order to ensure minimal colour variation.
-It depends on the programme used, but generally the conversion to CMYK is done in the set-up of the layout or during the export of the files.
-For more information on how to convert a file from RGB to CMYK, please refer to our help center.
+These digital images set up in RGB, for example, are converted to CMYK in order to ensure minimal colour variation.
+It depends on the program used, but generally, the conversion to CMYK is done in the set-up of the layout or during the export of the files.
+For more information on how to convert a file from RGB to CMYK, please refer to our help centre.

 Bleed… as in cutting.

-Due to cutting variations inherent in the finishing process the design needs to acknowledge a certain tolerance.
+Due to cutting variations inherent in the finishing process, the design needs to acknowledge a certain tolerance.
 The printing terminology for this tolerance is bleed.
-The bleed area extends a design by 3mm to ensure a high quality product.
-On the other hand, the security margin ranges 3mm to the inside of a design.
-If you want to avoid any of the elements on your design falling off the edge of the page, you need to make use of this recommended safety margin.
+The bleed area extends a design by 3mm to ensure a high-quality product.
+On the other hand, the security margin ranges from 3mm to the inside of a design.
+If you want to avoid any of the elements on your design falling off the edge of the page, you need to use this recommended safety margin.
 Don’t forget to export the artwork with crop marks!
-This will all ensure that the trimming on your artwork is impeccable.
+This will ensure that the trimming on your artwork is impeccable.

 Print ready PDF File Format

 For each product, individual requirements apply.
-Please refer to our easy guide to find out how to set-up printable PDFs with the various applications.
+Please refer to our easy guide to find out how to set up printable PDFs with the various applications.
 Happy designing!

-Your One-stop Checklist
+Your One-stop print ready artwork Checklist

 |1.
-Ensure that the final format and the number of pages correspond with the ordered product.|
+Final Format and Page Count||Ensure the final format and page count match the ordered product.|

 |5.
-Use rich black (C=30%, M=50%, Y=70%, K=100%) for large black areas and elements.|
+Large Black Areas||Use 100% black (C=0%, M=0%, Y=0%, K=100%) for large black areas and elements.|

 |7.
-Convert all fonts to curves and embed images into the file.|
+Fonts and Images||Convert all fonts to curves and embed images into the file.|

 |8.
-Save the artwork file as PDF/X-1a with trim marks and maintain the 3mm bleed.
-(No layers please)|
+Save as Flattened PDF||Save the print-ready artwork file as a flattened PDF (PDF/X-1a) with trim marks and maintain the 3mm bleed.
+(No layers, please)|

 - How to get the perfect large format print